dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 ### Using dotnet-trace to collect counter values over time

-If you are trying to use EventCounter for basic health monitoring in  performance-sensitive settings like production environments and you want to collect traces to digest them in other machines, you can do that with `dotnet-trace` as well.
+If you are trying to use EventCounter for basic health monitoring in  performance-sensitive settings like production environments and you want to collect traces instead of watching them in real-time, you can do that with `dotnet-trace` as well.

 For example, if you want to enable and collect runtime performance counter values, you can use the following command:
 ```cmd